US Wont Hold Back Second Covid Vaccine Doses: Health Secretary - UrduPoint

 President-elect Joe Biden's team had already announced that they would adopt this approach.

-It comes as US rollout of the Covid vaccines has been off to a shaky start.
+It comes as US rollout of the Covid vaccines has been off to a shaky start, but is showing signs of picking up.

 "There hasn't been a focus on the last mile," Harvard health policy researcher Dr Thomas Tsai told AFP.